MetaCell/salk-interactive-atlas/applications/portal/cordmap/README.md

 * `--use-cord-for-reg False` Don't use the cord outline for registration
 * `--use-gm-for-reg False` Don't use the grey matter outline for registration

+* `--population_upsampling_factor` Set the number of slices to interpolate for visualisation.
+Default value of 1 skips upsampling.

 Probability map options:
 * `--save-prob-map False` Don't save the probability map as tiff
 * `--mask-prob-map False` Don't mask the probability map, outside of the atlas